-Canada is home to many great things, ranging from the majesty of Niagara Falls to the deliciousness of Tim Horton?s.
+Canada is home to many great things, ranging from the majesty of Niagara Falls to the deliciousness of Tim Horton’s.
 The country is also home to a resource rich economy, which has led it to develop many great dividend paying stocks.
 The following five stocks are among the best, which is why you might want to think about owning at least one in your portfolio.
+PotashCorp (TSX:POT) With 20% of global potash capacity at its Canadian operations, PotashCorp rules the roost when it comes to the potash market.
+That’s important because with less arable land and more mouths to feed…

 To keep reading, enter your email address or login below.